abgondin/Web-Design-Challenge/README.md

     * The table is a bootstrap table component.
     * The data comes from converting a CSV file to HTML.

-The website also has a navigation menu at the top of every page that:
+* A [navigation menu](#navigation-menu) at the top of every page that:
   * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
   * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
   * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
   * Is responsive using media queries.

 ### Screenshots